 I write all my own blog posts, but I realize that writing is not for everyone.
 However, it’s still all about your voice.
 Your blog and social media posts should be conversational and short.
 I write posts so that people can scan them and get the gist of the story.
 If you have someone else writing for you, make sure you edit it to bring your voice into the story.
 The beauty of blogging is that after many years, I have a library of content to recycle.

 The key to building your brand through blogging and social media is to ask yourself, Does this story build on my brand?
 Then, don’t be afraid to test different ideas and social media platforms.
 Give each platform at least six months before you give up on it.
 And, take the time to fill your blog with content that matters to your prospective buyers and sellers.
 It will pay off in the end.

-There are currently 48 Keystone Point homes for sale: (compared to 50 in July)
+There are currently 7 Surfside homes for sale (compared to 15 last month):

 Highest priced listing: $5 Million - 3/2 waterfront fixer upper with 15,075 SF lot and 75' of water... more